Promotion of a Web site by RSS

 But that have a disadvantage, too rudimentary, they are restricted to the list of the last 15 posts or articles and do not allow any selection.

-To provide a better tool, that allows to choose the articles to be promoted and to compose oneself the feed, a software without equivalent is available on Scriptol.com, it is the Ara RSS editor.
+To provide a better tool, that allows to choose the articles to be promoted and to compose oneself the feed, a software without equivalent is available on Scriptol.com, it is the ARA RSS editor.

 Validating